MyFootballClub: Post-Ebbsfleet

 MyFootballClub received a "modest sum" from the sale of Ebbsfleet United, and in May 2013 were considering options for the Society, including sponsorship of a club or partial ownership.

 Slough Town

 Following the sale of Ebbsfleet United, MyFootballClub were approached by a number of football clubs that were seeking a sponsorship agreement.
-The teams that were considered by the members were Slough Town FC, Leamington FC, Cleethorpes Town FC, Chichester City FC, Southam United FC and South Park FC.
-Following a number of votes, Slough Town FC were selected as the team that MyFootballClub would sponsor.
+The teams that were considered by the members were Slough Town, Leamington, Cleethorpes Town, Chichester City, Southam United and South Park.
+Following a number of votes, Slough Town were selected as the team that MyFootballClub would sponsor.

-In July 2013 a two year sponsorship deal was entered into with Slough Town FC.
-MyFootballClub agreed to have their name as sponsors on the front of the Slough Town FC away strip, and on the back of the Slough Town FC home strip.
-In addition, members are receiving monthly updates from the joint managers and chairman of Slough Town FC, as well as video highlights of Slough Town FC's games.
-MyFootballclub continued their involvement with Slough Town in season 2015/16 as they renewed their sponsorship of the away shirt.
+In July 2013, a two year sponsorship deal was entered into with Slough Town.
+MyFootballClub agreed to have their name as sponsors on the front of the Slough Town away strip, and on the back of the Slough Town home strip.
+In addition, members are receiving monthly updates from the joint managers and chairman of Slough Town, as well as video highlights of Slough Town's games.
+MyFootballclub continued their involvement with Slough Town in season 2015–16 as they renewed their sponsorship of the away shirt.